Character/Man vs. Nature: Exploring the Wildest Story Conflict

 There are internal conflicts—which are the battles characters wage within themselves—and external conflicts, which occur between the character and a force outside themselves.

 There are several types of external conflict, one of which is most commonly known as man vs. nature.
 Clashes of this sort are between a character and natural elements.
-Your character might come up against a natural disaster, wild animal, virus, or any other nightmare nature can produce.
+Your character might come up against a deadly storm, wild animal, virus, or any other nightmare nature can produce.

 Now, just to be clear, this type of conflict doesn't only apply to male characters.
 “Man vs. nature” is just an old-timey, exclusionary term that some folks still use.
 You'll see me use it a few times in this article because if you Google it, I want to make sure the search engine robots know they can send you here.